Electives & Seminars

 Child Therapy Training Clinic (child-focused)

-This is a core rotation option for interns on the child and adult tracks as well as an elective opportunity for interns on the pediatric track.
+This is an elective opportunity for interns on the pediatric track.
 Led by child psychologists, this opportunity also includes child psychology post-doctoral fellows and child psychiatry fellows.
 Therapy demonstrations are presented behind a one-way mirror by child therapists in the department, and group supervision of cases is conducted.
 The group has diverse training backgrounds and expertise.
-Supervisors: Jason Horowitz, PhD and Aisha Rosh, PhD, NCSP.
+Supervisors: Jason Horowitz, PhD, and Aisha Rosh, PhD, NCSP.
+Location: WisPIC.

 Eating Disorders (child- and young adult-focused)